Dogwood’s Approach to ACT-SAT Prep

 2) Colleges and scholarship providers accept ACT and SAT scores on an equal basis.
 The Dogwood approach uses practice tests to help determine which test to try first.
 You can also use results on a recent PSAT (the SAT practice test) as a predictor of SAT performance.
 In late 10th grade or early 11th grade, students should take a full-length ACT practice test at Dogwood to experience the faster timing and feel of the test.

 The ACT Science section is unlike any test taken in school, but don’t let that scare you away.
-ACT has been the more popular test between 2016 and 2023.
+ACT has been the better fit for more students in recent years.
 The proctored ACT practice test takes three hours with standard time, usually on a Saturday morning or a non-school weekday.
 See whether ACT or SAT/PSAT feels like a better fit – and which test yields a higher score.

 When you and your student meet at Dogwood or virtually for your follow-up consultation, we’ll evaluate those detailed test results along with your student’s academic strengths and other practical considerations to select which test to prepare for first.
 Avoid bouncing back and forth between the ACT and SAT.
 Pick one test, take it twice, then consider switching tests.